-

 -end-

-At the Leader’s Summit in 2009, these governments agreed to adopt a 10-year CTI-CFF Regional Plan of Action (CTI RPOA) to safeguard the region’s marine and coastal biological resources.
-The RPOA has five goals: strengthening the management of seascapes, promoting an ecosystem approach to fisheries management, establishing and improving effective management of marine protected areas, improving coastal community resilience to climate change, and protecting threatened species.
+At the Leader’s Summit in 2009, these governments adopted a 10-year CTI-CFF Regional Plan of Action (CTI RPOA) to safeguard the region’s marine and coastal biological resources.
+The RPOA has five goals: strengthening seascape management, promoting ecosystem-based fisheries management, improving marine protected areas, enhancing coastal community resilience to climate change, and protecting threatened species.

-CTI-CFF implements its works with the support of the following Development Partners: US Agency for International Development (USAID), Australian Government (Department of the Environment and Energy), Asian Development Bank (ADB), Global Environment Facility (GEF), Conservation International, The Nature Conservancy, World Wide Fund for Nature (WWF), and Coral Triangle Center (CTC).
-Including with the collaborators: SPREP, SEAFDEC, and GIZ.
+CTI-CFF implements its work with support from Development Partners including USAID, the Australian Government (Department of Environment and Energy), Asian Development Bank (ADB), Global Environment Facility (GEF), Conservation International, The Nature Conservancy, WWF, and Coral Triangle Center (CTC), alongside collaborators SPREP, SEAFDEC, and GIZ.

 Communication and Information Manager